The St. Clair County Courthouse

 Case files numbered in the 7000's followed by an asterisk (7246*) have not been located amongst the case files at the ISA or at IRAD, and are presumed lost or misfiled at this writing.

-Each entry found in the index contains the following categories of information: the case number, the names of the plaintiff and defendant, kind of action, and the court term disposed.
-The original index also includes the record book and page in which the clerk’s copy was recorded.
+Information transcribed from the original index: the case number, the names of the plaintiff and defendant, kind of action, and the court term disposed.

 Every attempt was made to obtain accurate spellings of names.
 However, names were often spelled a variety of ways throughout the index, and handwriting was difficult or faded in some instances.
 We suggest you check alternative spellings of names.